-What was the pattern of behavior the people had with difficult circumstances?
+What behavior did the people exhibit in difficult circumstances?
 [Complaining.]
-This was a difficult circumstance; so the people murmured against Moses and Aaron, saying, "We wish we would have died by the hand of the LORD in Egypt.
+Running out of bread was a difficult circumstance; so the people murmured against Moses and Aaron, saying, "We wish we would have died by the hand of the LORD in Egypt.
 At least there we had plenty of meat and ate bread to the full.
 Moses, you and Aaron have brought us out into this wilderness to kill this whole assembly with hunger."